ninhnguyen01/LLM-AI--Project/README.md

 <h4>Image Above: Planet Reach being glassed by the Covenant.</h4>
 <h4><mark>The term glassing is more formally known as "plasma bombardment".</mark></h4>
 <h3>Source: Halo Video Game Series</h3>
-<h4><mark>Comment: Future AI controlled planetary weapons or space warships in real life could potentially be capable of this.</mark></h4>
+<h4><mark>Comment: Future AI controlled planetary weapons or space warships in real life could potentially be capable of technological manipulation (with or without human command) and rampancy.</mark></h4>

 <h2>Technological Achievement Tiers</h2>
 <p>A Technological Achievement Tier was a level of categorization used by the Forerunners to assess the technological advancement of civilizations.
 There are a total of eight tiers, and the lower the Tier number, the more advanced the civilization's technology is/was.</p>